cubicle-jockey/cj_common/README.md

 # cj_common

-Collection of common functions used for other projects
+Collection of common functions used for other projects.
+A lot more functionality will be added as more projects are spun up.

 cj_binary
 ---